Myth: There are too many wild horses and burros on public lands, and their numbers must be reduced.

 Myth: Wild horses and burros must be rounded up to save them from dying of starvation or thirst.

-Fact: While the BLM argues that wild horses and burros are being rounded up for their own good to keep them from dying of starvation or dehydration in areas affected by fire and drought throughout the West, animal advocates have frequently found that herd areas stricken by so-called “emergency conditions” weren’t nearly as bad off as the BLM claimed.
-Not only were wild horses and burros doing just fine, but livestock often remained in the same areas or were returned to the areas in short order.
+Fact: While the BLM argues that wild horses and burros are being rounded up for their own good to keep them from dying of starvation or dehydration in areas affected by fire and drought throughout the West, animal advocates have frequently found the condition of these horses to be stable—and certainly not warranting the permanent removal of herds.
+In many of these cases, livestock often remained in the same areas or were returned to the areas in short order.
 Of course, once the wild horses and burros are gone, they are gone for good—advancing the BLMs overall objective of drastically reducing populations as quickly as possible.
-By attempting to justify extra removals as “emergencies,” the BLM is able to tap into emergency funds from other programs and go over and above their allocated budgets to meet this goal.
+By attempting to justify extra removals as “emergencies,” the BLM is able to bypass the standard National Environmental Policy Act (NEPA) process, which requires certain planning documents, analysis, and public input.

-Many wild horse and burro herds suffer needlessly from been unable to roam freely throughout their entire herd areas—blocked by fences and other impediments constructed to accommodate livestock.
+Many wild horse and burro herds have been unable to roam freely throughout their entire designated herd management areas—blocked by fences and other impediments constructed to accommodate livestock.
 Hence, they are unable to access forage and water to which they are legally entitled.
-Wild horses and burros have survived droughts and fires in the past and will survive them in the future, as other wild animals do, if they are treated as wild animals and left alone.
+Wild horses and burros have survived droughts and other harsh conditions in the past and will survive them in the future, as other wild animals do, if they are treated as wild animals and left alone.

 Myth: Wild horses and burros are destructive to the environment and must be removed to protect ecosystem health.